NinetiesPaul/front-end-tasks-api/README.md

-## Wine App - Frontend
+## Task Manager - Frontend
-A simple bare bones Front end application in ReactJS, meant to work in tandem with the Back End made in PHP
+A Front end application in ReactJS, meant to work in tandem with the Back End of the Tasks API projects made in PHP, Node, Python or Java Springboot

 ## Environment requirements
 To run this application you must have installed on your environment: